Skip to main content

 If the Domain argument to the EHLO command does not have an address

-anti-abuse practice.
-Operational experience has demonstrated that
+established anti-abuse practice.
+Operational experience has

-worst that of an abusive host.
+MTA, and at worst that of an abusive host.

 2.2.
 Use of Address Literals